-The following statements are confirmation that (Student name) as read and understands the Nuclear Regulatory Commission (NRC) section 0; Part 20 of the Code of Federal Regulations (attached).
-This document, which deals with occupational radiation exposure pregnancy, has been discussed with ıre during and (CI and/or RSO and/or Program director) understands that there increased (Student name) risk to the unborn child from occupational exposure. e is some Every effort will be made by the program faculty and clinical suminimize any and all radiation exposure. upervisors to A fetal badge will be ordered as soon as the pregnancy has been pregnancy will not deter the student from completion of the Raprogram.
-If additional modifications of clinical/classroom activities/module necessary, the radiologic technology program director will meen student to determine the appropriate modifications: (Option #1, or Option #2). adiology ıles are Following the end of the pregnancy/delivery, meet with the proand or clinical coordinator to plan the making up of any missed requisites, if necessary.
+The following statements are confirmation that (Student name) nas read and understands the Nuclear Regulatory Commission (NRC) section.
+O; Part 20 of the Code of Federal Regulations (attached).
+This document, which deals with occupational radiation exposured pregnancy, has been discussed with ire during (CI and/or RSO and/or Program director) understands that there is some increased (Student name) risk to the unborn child from occupational exposure.
+Every effort will be made by the program faculty and clinical suminimize any and all radiation exposure. upervisors to A fetal badge will be ordered as soon as the pregnancy has been Pregnancy will not deter the student from completion of the Raprogram.
+If additional modifications of clinical/classroom activities/modu necessary, the radiologic technology program director will mee student to determine the appropriate modifications: (Option #1, or Option #2).
+Following the end of the pregnancy/delivery, meet with the pro and or clinical coordinator to plan the making up of any missed requisites, if necessary.
 Student Signature Date Radiation Safety Officer and/or Clinical Instructor Signature Date Radiology Program Director Date